Loading

 Shows you what happened to every similar project in the jurisdiction.

-The Comparable Analyst surfaced 17 fast-food drive-thru CUP applications in Meridian over the prior six years.
-16 approved, 1 denied — the In-N-Out at Ten Mile.
-The key differentiator: Raising Cane's at 2712 N. Eagle Rd was approved (Nov 2024, dual drive-thru lanes), but the Fairview Ave In-N-Out's documented 40-car queue spillover became evidence against the Ten Mile application.
+The Comparable outcomes review surfaced 3 directly comparable drive-thru CUP decisions in Meridian, plus 2 national comparables.
+Raising Cane's at 2712 N. Eagle Rd was approved (Nov 2024, dual drive-thru lanes), and the Fairview Ave In-N-Out was approved with conditions — but its documented 40-car queue spillover became evidence against the Ten Mile application.
+National comparables (Wilmette McDonald's denial, Minneapolis drive-thru ban) confirm the trend.

 Source Detail

-The Report Generator synthesizes all five agents into an institutional-grade PDF feasibility report: executive summary, full zoning analysis, approval pathway, risk assessment, comparable decisions, and plain-language recommendations.
-Every claim cited.
-Every uncertainty disclosed.
+The Cited brief build synthesizes the cited review areas into an institutional-grade PDF feasibility report: executive summary, full zoning analysis, approval pathway, risk assessment, comparable decisions, and plain-language recommendations.
+Material claims cite their sources.
+Open uncertainties are disclosed.
 Ready for the desk of a CFO or general counsel.

 Source Detail

-“The report for 5985 N. Ten Mile Road cites 23 sections of the Meridian UDC, references 17 comparable decisions, and identifies 3 specific mitigation strategies — all generated in 28 seconds.”
+“The report for 5985 N. Ten Mile Road cites the Meridian UDC, comparable decisions, and mitigation options — a cited research head start before any attorney is billed.”

 Entitlement Feasibility Report